mikeal/ZDAG/SPEC.md

 There is an opportunity here for further compression when this is string data.

 I ran an experiment with an early version of ZDAG against 8 hours of filecoin chain data.
-The format shaved 8% off of the data.
-I then ran an experiment compressing the VALUES_HEADER with DEFLATE and this showed only a 3% gain since almost none of the value data in the chain is well suited for compression.
-This indicates that, if further compression is to be applied to the VALUES_HEADER it should be done as a variant codec and **only** the VALUES_HEADER should be compressed.
+The format saved 8% compared to the existing `dag-cbor` data.
+I then ran an experiment compressing the VALUES_HEADER with DEFLATE and this showed only a 3% gain since almost none of the value data in the filecoin chain is well suited for compression.

 As a final experiment I used DEFLATE on the STRUCTURE section as well and saw less than 1% compression gain.
 This is good, it indicates that the format itself is already very compressed.

+This indicates that if further compression is to be applied to the VALUES_HEADER it should be done as a variant codec and **only** the VALUES_HEADER should be compressed.

-Since the VALUES_HEADER is already determinstically sorted with low numbers for separators due to the DELTA compression, there is probably a string compression algorithm that is specific to this header that is yet-to-be-discovered.
+Since the VALUES_HEADER is already determinstically sorted with low numbers for separators due to the DELTA compression, there is probably a string compression algorithm specific to this header that is yet-to-be-discovered.

 ## STRUCTURE_COMPRESSION